Department of History

-An examination of American women’s history, focusing on everyday concerns (including work, marriage, family, sexuality, reproduction, and education) and on the social forces which have aided or blocked change in women’s roles in American society.
+Students examine U.S. women?s history.
+Topics may include work, marriage, family, sexuality, reproduction, education, and the social forces that have aided or blocked change in women?s roles in American society.
 Particular attention is paid to differences in race, class, and ethnicity.

 HIST 3384.
 Fam & Childhd in Atlantic Wrld.
 3 Hours.